BrockDSL/Online-Tools/README.md

+(DSL logo)[]

+# The Tools
+These are the tools that we at the DSL have given our seal of approval!

 -----

 ## Anaconda
 Anaconda is an open source platform for working in Python and R that simplifies package management and deployment.
 https://www.anaconda.com/